ziyi-yang/GEM/README.md

 2. To test on STS benchmarks dev, python code/encoder.py

 ## References
-If you find GEM useful for you research, please cite our paper at:
+If you find GEM useful for you research, please cite our paper:
 ```bib
 @inproceedings{yang-etal-2019-parameter,
     title = "Parameter-free Sentence Embedding via Orthogonal Basis",